jeonghoyeo7/squad/x/liquidfarming/spec/03_state_transitions.md

 ### Activation of a Liquid Farm

-When a new `liquidFarm` with a given pool id is added to the parameter `LiquidFarms` by governance, the `liquidFarm` with the pool id becomes activated.
+When a new `liquidFarm` with a given pool id is added to the parameter `LiquidFarms` by governance, the `liquidFarm` with the pool id becomes activated and added to the state `LiquidFarms`.

 ### Deactivation of a Liquid Farm

-When a `liquidFarm` with a given pool id in the parameter `LiquidFarms` is removed by governance, the `liquidFarm` becomes deactivated.
+When a `liquidFarm` with a given pool id in the parameter `LiquidFarms` is removed by governance, the `liquidFarm` becomes deactivated and deleted in the state `LiquidFarms`.
+When the `liquidFarm` becomes deactivated, the module unstakes all pool coins for the `liquidFarm`.

 ## Coin Escrow for Liquidfarming Module Messages